 Road User Charges

-Vehicle Registration & License Fees
+Vehicle Registration & Licence Fees

 Overview

 Vehicle Registration and Licence Fees serve several important functions within the road transport system.
+These include:

-• Ensuring that all vehicles operating on public roads are registered and legally authorised.
+- Ensuring that all vehicles operating on public roads are registered and legally authorised.

-• Providing a reliable source of funding for Namibia’s road infrastructure.
+- Providing a reliable source of funding for Namibia’s road infrastructure.

-• Supporting road safety, vehicle compliance, and law enforcement.
+- Supporting road safety, vehicle compliance, and law enforcement.

-• Maintaining accurate vehicle ownership and registration records within the national transport system.
+- Maintaining accurate vehicle ownership and registration records within the national transport system.

 Revenue collected through these fees forms part of the broader Road User Charging System and contributes to the funding of the road sector.